Daniel-Cross/orderbook/README.md

 ## 🤝 Contributing

-This project was built in 48 hours for the Kraken Developer Platform Hackathon.
+This project was built for the Kraken Developer Platform Hackathon.
 Contributions, issues, and feature requests are welcome!

 ## 📄 License